 Obama championed diversity not only in words, but also in action

-The Obama presidency witnessed significant strides toward a more multicultural America that celebrates diversity.
+Barack Obama’s presidency witnessed significant strides toward a more multicultural America that celebrates diversity.
 Top policy positions went to people of all colors, classes and creeds.
 Obama appointed more female and ethnically diverse judges than any president in history, including the Supreme Court’s first Latina Judge.
 He was the first president to introduce Hindu customs into the White House, or to wish Persian Americans a happy new year in Farsi.
-Obama also strengthened LGTB rights, paving the way for marriage equality and anti-discrimination legislation.
+He also strengthened LGTB rights, paving the way for marriage equality and anti-discrimination legislation.
 No president better reflected America’s diversity, or honored it so single-mindedly as he.

 By pushing women forward, he pushed American families forward